wavefrontHQ/docs/pages/doc/ts_default.md

 `if(exists(ts(my.metric)), ts(my.metric), 0)`

+### Using default() With orElse

+While the `default()` function allows you to specify a value for missing points on a chart, the function shows NO DATA if the time series reported no data at all in the specified time window.
+In that situation, you can use `default()` with the `.orElse` operator to specify a value to return is no data are found.

 ## Examples

+### Basic Usage of default()

 The first screenshot shows two time series.
 The lines are dashed when there are no data: